eigerco/polka-storage/rfcs/001-libp2p-resolver.md

 Additional options will enable customization of settings, such as specifying bootstrap nodes or adjusting discovery parameters.
 The output will include a list of [multi-addresses][4] associated with the [Peer ID][5], presented in a structured and readable format.

-## Configuration and Deployment

-The application will allow configuration through a settings file or environment variables.
-Clients can define bootstrap nodes, set timeouts for peer discovery and identify protocol exchanges, and specify logging preferences.
-The CLI tool will be distributed as a single executable binary, ensuring ease of deployment across diverse platforms and environments.

 ## Conclusion

 The [Peer ID][5] to [Multi-Address][5] Resolver application provides utility for interacting with [libp2p][1] networks.